 During low to normal debris loads, the Primary Dewatering Structure (PDS) sweepers will be cycled twice per shift (six times per day).
 If higher debris loads, the frequency of screen sweeper cycling will be increased as determined by the Project Fisheries inspection.

 The fish/debris separator will be visually inspected every 30 minutes to prevent injury and/or mortality to fish.
 During high debris loading periods (likely during spring runoff), additional personnel may be required to keep the separator free of any obstructions to fish passage.
-The Project Biologist will decide to assign a person to remove debris from the separator on a shift basis (possibly 24 hours/day presence) for as long as necessary to ensure the safety of passing fish.
+The Project Biologist will decide to assign a person to remove debris from the separator for as long as necessary to ensure the safety of passing fish.

 When water temperatures are ≥ 70°F, all fish handling to remove adult fish from the PDS area will be coordinated through FPOM.
+The condition sampling will be reduced to two days per week (Monday and Thursday) until water temperatures drop below 69.5°F.

 Comments: